Art History Courses

 Theories and Methods of Art History

 This seminar examines the disciplinary foundations, historiography, and major issues of art history and explores the various methodological approaches used in the field.
 It investigates the ways in which the methods and theories of art history contribute to our understanding of history, aesthetics, and social practices through art objects.
 Students will explore the methodologies employed by art historians and evaluate – as scholars, readers, and writers – complex issues and a range of scholarship.
 Class time will center on verbal communications, including student-led discussions of assigned readings and oral presentations.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This course carries a writing intensive (W) designation.
+Policies related to this designation apply.

 Prerequisite(s): 15 hours of 300-level Art History courses